Environmental and Landscape Geology

 Assessment methods and Criteria

 The exam will consist in an oral test aimed at ascertaining the acquisition of a correct understanding and ability to re-elaborate the contents of the course.
-The exam will begin with a presentation of the student concerning either a case study or a theoretical in-depth analysis adding contents to what presented and discussed during classes.
+The exam will begin with a presentation of the student, lasting 12-14 minutes, concerning either a case study or a theoretical in-depth analysis adding contents to what presented and discussed during classes.
 Questions regarding the presentation and other arguments presented during the course will follow, aimed at verifying the knowledge of the subject and the ability to critically analyze and explain geological processes.
-The exam will be graded out of thirty and the final grade will take into account the accuracy and quality of the answers, as well as communication skills and the ability to analyze, judge and correlate the topics explained during the course.
+The exam will be graded out of thirty and the final grade will take into account the accuracy and quality of the answers, as well as communication skills (quality of the presentation, clarity of exposition, correct use of scientific terminology both during the presentation and in response to follow-up questions) and the ability to analyze, judge and correlate the topics explained during the course.

 GEO/05 - ENGINEERING GEOLOGY - University credits: 9